 Dog Treat Portability

-High-value treats should be portable, a dog training session or an impromptu command that is honored are all great times to have high-value treats, and much like lugging around a big camera versus an iPhone if you don’t have it you won’t get that great photo!
+High-value treats should be portable, a dog training session or an impromptu command that is honored are all great times to have high-value treats.
+Much like lugging around a big camera versus an iPhone if you don’t have it you won’t get that great doggie photo!

-If your treat is not on you, you can not take advantage of a great opportunity when your dog does something right.
+If your treat is not on you, you can not take advantage of a great dog training opportunity when your dog does something right.

 High-Value Dog Treat Recipe